ErwanLouveau/mypkgr/README.md

 <!-- badges: end -->

-The goal of mypkgr is to …
+The goal of mypkgr is to find another time the love of life

 ## Installation